zaeem270/network-recon-nmap/README.md

 ## 📂 Repository Contents
 *   `Network_Reconnaissance_Report.pdf`: A formal, professional penetration testing report detailing the findings, evidence, and remediation steps.
-*   `scan_outputs/`: Raw text files containing the unedited Nmap scan results for verification and transparency.
+*   `scan_outputs/`: Raw text files containing the Nmap scan results for verification and transparency.

 ---
 *⚠️ **Disclaimer:** This project was conducted strictly on my own personal, isolated home network for educational and portfolio-building purposes.
 No external or unauthorized systems were scanned.*